Skip to Content

 Doing this ensures that your happy trail doesn’t look out of place or unnatural, as the area immediately surrounding it has visible but shorter hairs.
 It really draws attention to the happy trail in a great way.

-Step 4: Trim the remainder of your stomach
+Step 2: Trim the remainder

 So now what you should have is a white outline around your happy trail, surrounded by an area of 3mm length hairs extending 2-3 cm to the left and right and 1cm above.